taylorbhogan/quickstarter/README.md

 User passwords are hashed using [Werkzeug](https://pypi.org/project/Werkzeug/) before being stored in the database.
 Logging in and out is managed by [Flask-Login](https://flask-login.readthedocs.io/en/latest/).

 ## Viewing Projects

+Users can begin exploring **new projects** right from the home page.
+They can also search for projects by keyword or by a number of filters.

+A user can view and follow links to projects they have **backed** both in the User Account dropdown menu and on their Profile page.

+A user can view and follow links to projects they have **created** in the User Account dropdown menu.

+## Creating Projects